-An in-depth exploration of the concept of recoverable amount, which is the greater of an asset's net realizable value and its value in use.
+Recoverable amount is the higher of an asset's fair value less costs of disposal and its value in use.

 The recoverable amount of an asset is the greater of its net realizable value and its value in use.
 This concept is critical in asset valuation, particularly when determining potential impairments.